 - To drive for work-related purposes while on the job

-It can be tempting to drive for reasons other than those that are listed, but you risk being caught and having your suspension extended.
+It can be tempting to drive for reasons other than those that are listed, but you risk being caught and having your suspension extended, facing further fines and possible criminal penalties.
 In order to avoid the temptation to drive outside of the reasons listed, you should utilize public transportation, ask for rides from family members and friends, or use a rideshare service.
 Doing so keeps you safe from having your license suspended further.

 You Can Fight to Keep Your License